Life With or Without Drugs

 I tried to stop many times, but the pain of this was unbearable.
 My mood swings were dangerous to myself and those around me.
 The worst part was not so much the physical pain but the emotional realization of all the hurt I caused over the years.
 And even more painful was observing the loss of my wife and daughter.
 It was just too much, and I found a way to get the edge off and would sneak in a joint of pot to ease the emotional roller coaster, which quickly turned into more drug use.
 I always did drugs on my own and sometimes with friends.
 Nobody I knew really understood addiction and how it turns on emotions.

-Then one day after hearing of the overdose of a very close friend, a drug buddy, followed shortly after hearing of another personal close friend being arrested for trafficking and sentenced to eight years behind bars that my life was shook to its very core.
-I had to do something and do it fast or my number would be next.
+I found out that a friend of mine, a drug buddy, died of an overdose one day.
+A few days later, I had news about another friend who got arrested for trafficking and sentenced to eight years behind bars.
+These events shook my life right to its core.
+I wanted to do something and do it fast, or my number would be next.
 I was scared, nervous, excited and anxious all at the same time.
-I called my brother, I told him that I am tired and can’t do this anymore, just as I had stated so many times before and was waiting for him to come back with “Ya, heard it before what’s different this time”.
-To my surprise he said, “Okay let’s get you to rehab today”.
+I called my brother, and I told him that I was tired and couldn’t do it anymore and needed help.
+But I did this very thing so many times before.
+I expected him to say in a sarcastic tone, “Yeah!
+I heard it before, what’s different this time. ” To my surprise, he said, “Okay, let’s get you to rehab today.”

 Help for Drug Addiction and a Family Member